kagaries-edition/kagaries-edition-public/README.md

 Bedrock Edition is currently unsupported.

-This is not meant to be fair, but also not so unfair its not fun (except extreme), create an [issue](https://github.com/archerv123456/minecraft-kaizo-editon-public/issues) if you want to give a suggestion if you want something to be more balenced.
+This is not meant to be fair, but also not so unfair its not fun (except extreme), create an [issue](https://github.com/archerv123456/minecraft-kaizo-editon-public/issues) if you want to give a suggestion or if you want something to be more balenced.

 If you need info on any of the new recipes or changes, they will be located in the [wiki](https://github.com/archerv123456/minecraft-kaizo-editon-public/wiki) when it is done.